Fox Business: Programming and on-air staff

 Former UK Independence Party head Nigel Farage was announced as a commentator on January 20, 2017, the day of Donald Trump's presidential inauguration.
 Farage will provide political analysis for both Fox Business and Fox News.

 Sports programming

 Fox Business Network has occasionally served as an overflow channel for Fox Sports telecasts in the event of programming conflicts across Fox, Fox Sports 1, and Fox Sports 2, particularly college football.
 For instance in 2017, a game between Baylor and Oklahoma State aired on Fox Business due to a weather-delayed game on FS1.
 It was reported in May 2018 that, following a controversial decision in November 2017 to move the first quarter of a Pac-12 football game between Washington and Stanford from FS1 to FS2 (which does not have wide carriage) due to a NASCAR Camping World Truck Series overrun, that Fox would prefer the use of FBN for future Pac-12 overflow situations, as it has significantly wider distribution (if not slightly wider than FS1 in terms of total households) than FS2, and that it would carry minimal impact to programming.

+Occasional scheduled sports programming began airing on Fox Business in 2025.
+That year, Fox Business aired a MotoGP race (the Grand Prix of Argentina), second-round coverage of a LIV Golf League event in Virginia, and horse racing from Saratoga Race Course on Labor Day weekend.